The Definitive Buying Guide

 A combined wall, roof and floor insulation build-up of 150–200mm is the benchmark for a true year-round luxury garden room.
 Anything less than around 100mm combined is closer to "three-season" performance.

-EPDM rubber or insulated panel roofing
+EPDM rubber or traditional pitched roofing

 Interior finishes: a properly finished room, not a lined shed

-Many budget builds use MDF panels or vinyl-coated boards inside the walls.
+Many budget builds use chipboard melamine panels or vinyl-coated boards inside the walls.
 These can look dated, warp in humidity and feel cheap.
 A true premium garden room uses fully plastered and painted walls, finished just like a room in your home, with concealed wiring, flush-mounted sockets and LED lighting integrated into the ceiling.
 At the luxury end, manufacturers increasingly also offer acoustic panelling (slatted timber veneer over acoustic felt) and limewashed or white-washed timber cladding as finish options — both of which deliver a distinctive, designed look rather than a generic "office cubicle" feel.

 Smart heating and climate control